toel-kamanda34/python-p3-dsa-using-data-structures/README.md

 Dictionary has a O(1) runtime.
 You can refer to this [Big O Cheat Sheet][cheatsheet] for more details on common runtimes.

-> If you'd like to explore this further, try adding a `shift` and `unshift`
+> If you'd like to explore this further, try adding methods
-> method to the array class.
+>  to the MyArray class that add and remove elements from the beginning of MyArray.
 How does adding/removing elements from the
 > beginning instead of the end of the list affect the runtime of those methods?

 ## Conclusion